TRAPPIST-1: Potential planetary atmospheres

 Graph showing dips in brightness in TRAPPIST-1 star by the planet's transits or obstruction of starlight.
 Larger planets create deeper dips and farther planets create longer dips.

-As of 2023, the existence of an atmosphere around TRAPPIST-1b has been ruled out by James Webb Space Telescope observations, and there is no evidence for the other planets in the system, (Note: Bourrier et al. (2017) interpreted UV absorption data from the Hubble Space Telescope as implying the outer TRAPPIST-1 planets still have an atmosphere.) but atmospheres are not ruled out, (Note: Computer modelling indicates that the non-existence of an atmosphere around TRAPPIST-1 b and c does not imply the lack of same around the other planets.) and could be detected in the future.
+TRAPPIST-1's planets have been prospected by the JWST for the possible existence of atmospheres.
+As of 2023, the existence of an atmosphere around TRAPPIST-1b has been ruled out although some atmosphere scenarios are still possible.
+As of 2025, whether TRAPPIST-1c has an atmosphere is contentious, if TRAPPIST-1d has an atmosphere it must have a large molecular weight (Note: Thus, dominated by elements heavier than hydrogen and helium.) and be largely devoid of infrared-active species, (Note: Ammonia, carbon dioxide, methane, sulfur dioxide and water, but not nitrogen.) and whether TRAPPIST-1e has an atmosphere is unclear as of 2025—observations allow both an atmosphere containing traces of methane, and the absence of an atmosphere.
 The outer planets are more likely to have atmospheres than the inner planets.
+(Note: Computer modelling indicates that the non-existence of an atmosphere around TRAPPIST-1 b, c and d does not imply the lack of same around the other planets.
+Bourrier et al. (2017) interpreted UV absorption data from the Hubble Space Telescope as implying the outer TRAPPIST-1 planets still have an atmosphere.)
 Several studies have simulated how different atmospheric scenarios would look to observers, and the chemical processes underpinning these atmospheric compositions.
 The visibility of an exoplanet and of its atmosphere scale with the inverse square of the radius of its host star.

-Detection of individual components of the atmospheres—in particular CO_{2}, ozone, and water—would also be possible, although different components would require different conditions and different numbers of transits.
-A contamination of the atmospheric signals through patterns in the stellar photosphere is a further impediment to detection.
+Detection of individual components of the atmospheres—in particular CO_{2}, ozone and water—would also be possible, although different components would require different conditions and different numbers of transits.
+A contamination of the atmospheric signals through patterns on the stellar surface is a major impediment to detection, as the transmission spectra vary strongly between observations.